zxzixuanwang/telegraf/plugins/outputs/cloudwatch_logs/README.md

-# Amazon CloudWatch Logs Output Plugin
+# Amazon CloudWatch Logs Output for Telegraf

 This plugin will send logs to Amazon CloudWatch.